SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Literally put, an assertion “asserts” that a condition is true.
 You use an assertion to make sure that an essential condition is satisfied before executing any further code.
-If the condition equates to ``true``, code execution continues as usual;
+If the condition evaluates to ``true``, code execution continues as usual;
-if the condition equates to ``false``, code execution ends, and your app is terminated.
+if the condition evaluates to ``false``, code execution ends, and your app is terminated.

 If your code triggers an assertion while running in a debug environment, such as when you build and run an app in Xcode,